nqzero/PUPL/PUPL-FAQ.md

 if you wish to hedge against price increases, you may wish to purchase a number of full price use-licenses, which you can then resell. either way, you and your customers are protected by the strike price

+you can also contact the developer and negotiate other terms for your specific case

 ### if i buy a version today, how does this license protect against price increases of future versions ?
 a full price license entitles you to use any version released in the next year, so short term this offers some protection also, much like FOSS, 3rd parties can develop similar functionality as those future versions based on the current version and compete with the upstream. this competition should help limit the price increases to real value added in future versions

-a full price lifetime use-license can be upgraded to a later version. the greater of the price you paid and the current price will be credited towards the full price for the new version. similarly, for a per-annum license (with a locked in price), you can apply the maximum of the current full price and the price paid towards upgrading to a later version (full price)
+a full price lifetime use-license can be upgraded to a later version. the greater of the price you paid and the current price of your version will be credited towards the full price for the new version

-### doesn't this license encourage you to make your software inefficient so it uses more cores
+### doesn't this license encourage you to make your software inefficient so it uses more cores ?
 again, much like FOSS, 3rd parties can develop (and profit from) more efficient implementations and compete with the upstream. this competition should result in efficient implementations

+you can apply an existing use-license from the developer to your use-license requirements for a derivative work if any of the following are true:
+- your use-license was purchased at non-zero cost
+- the derivative is open source
+- the derivative is your own work
+- the derivative is licensed under this license at no per-use cost to you

-if you have a use-license from upstream for a version, you can switch to a 3rd party (or your own) derivative at no additional cost (note: the 3rd party may charge for their version)
+note: the 3rd party may charge for their version

 ### can you give an example of an upgrade scenario
-in 2016 you pay $10 each for full price per-annum use-licenses. in 2018, that price increases to $50 and a new version is released with a price of $80. you upgrade to the new version and pay $40 each - $10 for your lock-in price, plus $30 for the difference between the old and new version
+in 2016 you pay $10 each for full price per-annum use-licenses. in 2018, that price increases to $50 and a new version is released with a full price of $80. you upgrade to the new version and pay $40 each - $10 for your lock-in price, plus $30 for the difference between the old and new version

 ### can you give an example of scaling my usage
-in 2016 the prices are $0/$10/$100/$100 and you pay $10 each for 100 cores, locking in that price. in 2017 you pay $1000 to renew those licenses. in 2018 your company grows and you need 200 cores, but the prices have increased to $50/$50/$200/$100. you've had no lapses, so you're able to purchase the additional cores at $10 (your lock-in price) per-annum. if you'd used the sale price (paying $0 in 2016 and 2017), you'd have to pay $50 per core in 2018
+in 2016 the (sale/full/lifetime/strkie) prices are $0/$10/$100/$100 and you pay $10 each for 100 cores, locking in that price. in 2017 you pay $1000 to renew those licenses. in 2018 your company grows and you need 200 cores, but the prices have increased to $50/$50/$200/$100. you've had no lapses, so you're able to purchase the additional cores at $10 (your lock-in price) per-annum. if you'd used the sale price (paying $0 in 2016 and 2017), you'd have to pay $50 per core in 2018

 note: this is an extreme example and i don't expect to increase prices this quickly

 ### why not just use a fixed price ?
-initially, the ecosystem for this software is limited and early adopters are taking risk. the non-fixed price allows me to offer the software at a price that reflects the current utility and risk without limiting my ability to charge a higher price (more reflective of the total investment) later as the utility increases and the risk decreases. it also rewards early adopters
+initially, the ecosystem for this software is limited and early adopters are taking risk. the non-fixed price allows me to offer the software at a price that reflects the current utility and risk without limiting my ability to charge a higher price (more reflective of the total investment and true utility) later as the utility increases and the risk decreases. it also rewards early adopters

 ### why are non-production usages free ?